birchb1024/frangipanni/README.md

   }
 }
 ```
-By default, `frangipanni` breaks lines into tokens on any no-alphanumeric character.
+By default, `frangipanni` breaks lines into tokens on any non-alphanumeric character.

 # Usage